Aziza Baccouche: Career

 After completing her PhD, Baccouche continued her career in science communication.
 In addition to continuing to work at Aziza Productions, she became a science correspondent for Evening Exchange with Kojo Nnamdi on Howard University Television.
 Baccouche was involved with initiatives to increase the number of African-American women studying physics.
 She worked as a science media producer and was a frequent contributor to the National Society of Black Physicists (NSBP) conferences.
-In 2020 Baccouche authored a memoir titled "Seeking Vision" chronicling her life from when she was declared legally blind at the age of eight until her fifth brain surgery.
-Shortly thereafter, she developed dementia and died from complications from her brain tumor.
+In 2020 Baccouche authored a memoir titled "Seeking Vision," chronicling her life from when she was declared legally blind at the age of eight until her fifth brain surgery.